-After graduating from Grand Canyon University and working at the radio station for more than 10 years, McDermitt wanted to try stand-up comedy.
-He quickly became addicted to being in front of an audience, telling jokes about his crazy, creative family and life experiences.
-After two years of doing shows around town, he auditioned for NBC’s Last Comic Standing and made it to the semifinals.
-As one of the 50 comics picked nationwide, the show put McDermitt on the map in the comedy world.
-He decided to go on the road full time, opening on tour for some of the best comedians, including Joe Rogan, Louis CK, and Dave Attell.

-McDermitt soon moved to Los Angeles to pursue work in film and television.
+After college and after working at the radio station for more than ten years, McDermitt tried his hand at stand-up comedy at The Tempe Improv.
+Within two years of doing shows around town, he auditioned for NBC’s Last Comic Standing and made it to the semi-finals.
+As one of the 50 comics picked nationwide, the show put him on the map in the comedy world and he decided to go on the road full time.
+McDermitt toured with some of the best, opening for Joe Rogan, Louis CK, and Dave Attell.
+He then moved to Los Angeles to pursue work in film and television.

 In 2011, McDermitt landed a series regular role on TV Land’s Retired at 35.
-For two seasons he starred as Brandon, the pool man and best friend to Dave, a man who decides to quit the corporate rat race in New York City and retire in Florida at age 35.
-The series presented McDermitt with the opportunity to work with acting legends such as Academy Award® nominee George Segal and Emmy® Award winner Jessica Walter.
-After 20 episodes, McDermitt landed his next acting gig, AMC’s The Walking Dead.
+For two seasons he starred as Brandon, pool man and best friend to Dave, a man who decides to quit the corporate rate race in New York City and retire in Florida at age 35.
+The series also presented McDermitt with the opportunity to work with some of the greats in acting like Oscar Nominee George Segal and Emmy Award Winner Jessica Walter.
+After 20 episodes of Retired at 35, McDermitt landed the role of Eugene on the hit AMC series The Walking Dead.

 When not working, McDermitt is a writer and is working on pitching and developing several projects.
 He has a love for charity and actively supports several organizations, including the Juvenile Diabetes Research Foundation, Homeboy Industries in Los Angeles, and various foundations that support Pancreatic Cancer Research.
 In his down time, McDermitt enjoys basketball, fishing, golfing, and cooking.
 He is also a self-proclaimed mixologist, and loves to try and mix all kinds of drinks.